 Extensions provided:

-Stats for annotaions for parametric and non-parametric correlations.
+Statistics for annotations for parametric and non-parametric correlations.

-Statistics for generating labels for fitted models, including formatted equations.
-By default labels are R's plotmath expressions but LaTeX, markdown and plain text formatted labels are optionally assembled.
+Statistics for generation of labels for fitted models, including formatted equations.
+By default labels are R's plotmath expressions but LaTeX, markdown and plain text formatted labels are optionally returned.

 Matching statistics for plotting curves and confidence bands bands for the same fitted models.